-For the last five years, the US military and intelligence apparatus (at considerable expense to US taxpayers) has been "searching for Osama".
+For ten years, the US military and intelligence apparatus (at considerable expense to US taxpayers) had been "searching for Osama".

 A CIA unit with a multimillion dollar budget was set up, with a mandate to find Osama.
 This unit was apparently disbanded in 2005.
 "Intelligence experts agree", he is hiding in a remote area of Pakistan, but "we cannot find him":